 The course is taught and tutored by Liverpool and other external veterinary specialists, following a similar format to the University of Liverpool’s CertAVP modules.
 With online lectures, discussion boards and weekly MCQ tests designed to help support your learning this short Equine Internal Medicine mini-module will provide a fun and interactive way to ensure you keep up to date in your area of interest.

-Week 2: Antimicrobial use in equine patients - what do I need to know?
+Anaemia in the horse – what do I need to know?

 Week 3: Break week